filthyrrrich/TriviaGame/README.md

 # Movie Quotes Trivia

-A funny triva game based on some of my favorite movie quotes.
+A funny trivia game based on some of my favorite movie quotes.

 ## Built With
 * HTML5